-Regular and Timely Communication with the RCF
+Regular and Timely Communication with the RCF for MSN and PGC Students

 During the Clinical Practicum, the Regional Clinical Faculty (RCF) is the student's academic and clinical advisor.
-The RCF is available as needed and will communicate with the student twice a month and as indicated t.
-These contacts must be prearranged and adhered to by mutual agreement between the student and the RCF.
-Professional behavior is expected in all communication and will adhere to FNU Communication Policy.
-The RCFs responsibilities require frequent travel therefore all meetings should be scheduled.
-If an urgent issue occurs and the RCF is unavailable, the student should contact the Clinical Director.
+While enrolled in clinical courses, students will communicate at least biweekly with Regional Clinical Faculty on course progress.
+Professional behavior is expected in all communication and will adhere to the FNU Communication Policy.
+In the case of an urgent clinical incident and the RCF is unavailable, the student should contact the Clinical Director.
+If the Clinical Director is unavailable, the student should contact the Associate Dean.

-Risk Management and Incident Report Procedure
+Risk Management and Incident Report Procedure for MSN and PGC Students